Go Back Up

 Sole proprietorship

-Common businesses established as sole proprietorships include:
+Common businesses often set up as sole proprietorships include:

 • Freelance writing or graphic design

-• Photography
+• Photography studios or wedding photographers

 • Personal trainers